egc112/OpenWRT-egc-add-on/stop-dns-leak/README.md

 So you cannot use DNS server which are not publicly available if you are routing via the WAN.

 **Note 4**
 DNS requests are cached, so for testing always flush the DNS cache.
-This can be done by rebooting the router and the Client you are testing with or:
+This can be done by rebooting the router and the Client you are testing for Openwrt:
-Openwrt: `service dnsmasq restart` or only flushing DNSMasq: `for p in  $(pidof /usr/sbin/dnsmasq); do kill -HUP "$p"; done`
+`service dnsmasq restart` or only flushing DNSMasq: `for p in  $(pidof /usr/sbin/dnsmasq); do kill -HUP "$p"; done`
 Windows (from command line): `ipconfig /flushdns`
 Android: `Switch to other WiFi network and back again`
 For other systems see: https://runcloud.io/blog/flush-dns-cache